GIScience/gis-training-resource-center/content/Modul_4/en_qgis_map_design_I.md

 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/en_30.30.2_using_svg_symbols.mp4"></video>

+There is already a default library of SVG-symbols.
+If you are looking for a specific symbol, try searching for it in the search bar

 #### Adding an external SVG-library

+For some maps, you might want to use different symbols.
+For example, the conventional symbols used by your organization, or more specific symbols
 If you have a library of SVG-symbols as a folder you can add them to your Styling manager.

 1. Open the style manager: `Settings` > `Style Manager`